emilianmanoleuni/ESP-DOMOTIC-SYSTEM/README.md

  * If you want to turn or/off lights the command is "_ROOM_ + LIGHTS + ON/OFF"
  * If you want to turn or/off the fan the command is "FAN + ON/OFF"

 > Available rooms: LIVING ROOM, KITCHEN, BATHROOM, BEDROOM

+Just click the button, say the desired command and leave the button.
+The command will execute in a few seconds

 ## Contributors